-The return on assets (ROA) ratio indicates how effectively the company is using its assets to make a profit.
-The higher the return, the better is the company in effectively using its assets.
+The return on assets (ROA) formula ratio indicates how effectively the company uses its assets to make a profit.
+The higher the return, the better the company in effectively using its assets.

 #5 – Market Value Ratios

-Under these types of financial ratios, Market value ratios help to evaluate the share price of a company.
-It gives an indicator to potential and existing investors whether the share price is overvalued or undervalued.
+Under these types of ratios, Market value ratios help evaluate the share price of a company.
+It indicates to potential and existing investors whether the share price is overvalued or undervalued.
 It includes the following: